Heldaeus/ravamp/README.md

 ## Help

-*Currently* there are no issues open, if you’re having a problem or need help, open an issue here or reach out to [me on Reddit](https://www.reddit.com/user/Heldaeus)!
+*Currently* nobody has mentioned any trouble with using this preset, if you’re having a problem or need help, open an issue here or reach out to [me on Reddit](https://www.reddit.com/user/Heldaeus)!

 <br/>